pvcraven/arcade_book/source/chapters/02_drawing/drawing.rst

 term for these libraries.
 In the case of Python, they are called **modules**.

 Thankfully, it is easy to import a library of code.
-If we want to use they "arcade" library, all we need to do is add ``import arcade`` at the top of our program.
+If we want to use the "arcade" library, all we need to do is add ``import arcade`` at the top of our program.

 .. attention::